qgis/QGIS-Documentation/source/docs/training_manual/forestry/results_map.rst

 .. image:: img/styling_forest_results.png
    :align: center

 is using the :kbd:`Hard light` mode for the :guilabel:`Layer blending mode`.
 Note that the different modes apply different filters combining the underlying and overlying layers, in this case the hillshade raster and your forest stands are used.
-You can read about these modes in the `User Guide <http://docs.qgis.org/2.2/en/docs/user_manual/working_with_vector/vector_properties.html>`_.
+You can read about these modes in the :ref:`User Guide <blend-modes>`.

 Try with different modes and see the differences in your map.
 Then choose the one you like better for your final map.

 |basic| |TY| Using a Layout Template to Create the Map result
 -------------------------------------------------------------------------------

 Use a template prepared in advanced to present the results.
 The template :kbd:`forest_map.qpt` is located in the :kbd:`exercise_data\\forestry\\results\\` folder.
 Load it using the :menuselection:`Project --> Layout Manager...` dialog.

 .. image:: img/final_map_template.png
    :align: center